 To try it out, pop your camera on a tripod and set your camera to S/Tv (shutter priority) mode on your camera dial.
 This will only let the camera sort the f-stop out so make sure your ISO is as low as possible.

-Reduce your shutter speed to 5 seconds, to begin with.
-As soon as the shutter opens to get in front of the camera and start drawing shapes, letters etc. Listen out for the second clunk of the camera to know when your exposure has stopped.
+Reduce your shutter speed to 5 seconds to begin with and as soon as the shutter opens get in front of the camera and start drawing shapes, letters etc with your small light.
+Listen out for the second clunk of the camera to know when your exposure has stopped.